AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 A lot of advantages came up with this decision:
 * **Zero impact on websites/services**.
 No deployment required, no update to manage on websites servers etc.
 * **Security deployment not depending from services project managers approval**.
-And _"it is Good(tm)!"_.
+And _"it is a Good thing(tm)!"_.
 * **One file to rule them all**.
 You manage the vulnerabilities reporting information you provide through a single copy of a file.
 First deployment and next iterations will be easy and under your fully and own control.

+**Bonus point:**
-**Bonus point:** as we provide a GnuPG public key to reporters, **we decided to <u>digitally sign</u> our security.txt file** with the corresponding private key.
+* **Medium: digital signature.** As we provide a GnuPG public key to reporters, we decided to digitally sign our `security.txt` file with the corresponding private key.
 Effectively, compromised files are [part of the threat model](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt#section-6.1) included in the RFC.
-So [digital signature](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt#section-3.3) is a recommended measure.
-By this way, we can ask our external services providers that operate services for us to deploy our security.txt (example for [www.ameli.fr](https://www.ameli.fr/security.txt)) without worrying about file alteration.
-We are able to check the file integrity at any moment.
+* **Impact: providing a secured way to publish `security.txt` on externally managed sites.** We can then ask our external services providers that operate services for us to deploy our `security.txt` file (example for [www.ameli.fr](https://www.ameli.fr/security.txt)) without worrying about silent file alteration as we are able to check the file integrity at any moment.

 ## Implementation details

-According our existing (but also refreshed due to this deployment) reporting workflow, we decided to use the following records inside our security.txt file:
+According to our existing reporting workflow, we decided to use the following records inside our `security.txt` file:
 * **`Contact:`** through this record, we push the abuse@ email address as main contact point.
 * **`Preferred-Languages:`** the languages we speak/understand.
 * **`Encryption:`** URL of the GnuPG public key of the abuse@ email address.